-The mystery of the Milk Carton Kids - BBC News
+The mystery of the Milk Carton Kids

 At the time Paddy and David went missing, Field was living only a few miles away in Solihull.

 Three years later he would be arrested for drink-driving in Chelmsley Wood.
-A DNA sample taken led to him being convicted of the 1968 rape and murder of Surrey schoolboy Roy Tutill.
+A DNA sample taken from him led to his conviction for the 1968 rape and murder of Surrey schoolboy Roy Tutill.

 The former farm labourer had already served a prison sentence for kidnapping two boys in the 1980s.
 He remains the only person in British criminal history to have been convicted of such a crime, according to Prof Wilson.